Welcome! We are so excited you’ve stopped by.

 Carly’s creative journey began at the age of 3 when she fell in love with dance.
 As a pre-professional ballet dancer, she studied with the Miami City Ballet, American Ballet Theatre and Nutmeg Ballet.
 After an injury ended her career, she decided to focus her passions on acting, and moved to New York City to study at the Maggie Flanigan Theater post college.
 She’s recently worked as a recurring guest star on season 1 &2 of Syfy’s original series Happy!, starring Chris Meloni and Patton Oswalt.
 Additional credits include Blue Bloods, Sex&Drugs&Rock&Roll and My Man Is A Loser.
 She’s also a successful model and has worked on over 100 campaigns and commercials in her career for clients like Target, Crest, JP Morgan, Thermador and Macy’s to name a few.
 She currently resides in Los Angeles and is passionate about producing meaningful, inspiring content.

 Maggie is a multi-disciplinary visual artist and educator with an entrepreneurial spirit.
-Over the last ten plus years, she’s combined her passions to launch and direct innovative programs for schools and museums and co-founded two Orange Giraffe Project and Rising Earth: Human Impact Education.
+For the last thirteen years, she’s combined her passions to launch and direct innovative programs for schools and museums and has co-founded two nonprofits: Orange Giraffe Project and Rising Earth: Human Impact Education.
 Originally from Kansas, Maggie graduated from the University of Pennsylvania and Columbia University’s Teachers College and began her career in New York City.
-There, Maggie taught art in the classroom full time, including at LaGuardia Arts High School--the acclaimed public school that inspired the film and TV show Fame.
-She developed and expanded the school’s Digital Media Technology program and adored working with the world’s most talented teens.
-Maggie licenses her personal art globally through distributors like Gilt, Houzz, Wayfair, and Rachel Ray Home.
-She is a compassionate encourager, a goof, a plant lover, and contains an uncanny amount of enthusiasm.
+There, she taught art to the world’s most talented teens at LaGuardia Arts High School--the acclaimed public school that inspired the film and TV show Fame.
+Currently art directing educational graphic novels and creating children’s books of her own, Maggie recently received a Leadership Award from Comcast NBCUniversal recognizing her contributions to social impact through visual arts and storytelling.